 Formula for Return on Capital Employed

 The formula for computing ROCE is as follows:

-- Earnings before interest and tax (EBIT) is the company’s profit including all expenses but excluding interest and tax expenses.
+- Earnings before interest and tax (EBIT) is the company’s profit, including all expenses except interest and tax expenses.

 - Capital employed is the total amount of equity invested in a business.
-Capital employed is commonly calculated as either total assets less current liabilities or fixed assets plus working capital requirement.
+Capital employed is commonly calculated as either total assets less current liabilities or fixed assets plus working capital.

 Some analysts will use net operating profit in place of earnings before interest and taxes when calculating the return on capital employed.

 Let us compute the return on capital employed for Apple Inc. We will look at the financial statements of Apple for 2016 and 2017 and calculate the ROCE for each year.

 The following information is taken from Apple’s financial statements: